 - J.D. in International and European Law, University of Paris Ouest La Defense Nanterre, France, 2002

-Farah is also an “Internationally Renowned Professor/Distinguished Professor of Law” (Full Professor) at Beijing Foreign Studies University (BFSU), Law School, Beijing, China.
-He is President and Director of gLAWcal – Global Law Initiatives for Sustainable Development, United Kingdom (www.glawcal.org.uk).
+He is also an “Internationally Renowned Professor/Distinguished Professor of Law” (Full Professor level) at Beijing Foreign Studies University (BFSU), Law School, Beijing, China.

-Professor Farah is teaching and conducting research in public policy and public administration, democratic context of public administration, legal and political foundations, international law, climate change, international trade, business and human rights, social justice, sustainable development, energy and environmental law and policy.
-Farah is an expert in the interaction among trade, economic globalization and non-trade concerns, such as sustainable development, energy, environment and human rights.
+He is teaching and researching in law, public policy and public administration, democratic context of public administration, legal and political foundations, international law, climate change, international trade, business and human rights, social justice, sustainable development, energy and environmental law and policy.
+Professor Farah is an expert in the interaction among trade, economic globalization and non-trade concerns, such as sustainable development, energy, environment and human rights.

-He has taught various classes at different institutions on public international law, international economic law and WTO law, European Law, Comparative law, and Chinese law in Italy (2003-2011), in the UK as Senior Lecturer in Law – Associate Professor (2012-2014), USA and China as Visiting Professor (since 2008).
+He has variously taught classes in different institutions on public international law, international economic law and WTO law, European Law, Comparative law, and Chinese law in Italy (2003-2011), in the UK as Senior Lecturer in Law – Associate Professor (2012-2014), USA and China as Visiting Professor (since 2008).

 He was a Visiting Scholar (2011–2012) at Harvard Law School, East Asian Legal Studies Program.
 As Scientific Director, since 2006, he has been coordinating the Summer Law Institute in China – Executive Education Training Program (www.summerlawinstitute.com) held in China.
 He was an International Consultant and Legal Advisor for projects implemented for the United Nations Development Program (UNDP), for the Italian Ministry of Economic Development and Commerce and for the OECD.
 He has previously worked at the Legal Affairs Division of the World Trade Organization in Geneva and was an Associate Lawyer of Baker & McKenzie Law Firm, Milan, Italy.

-Since 2018, Farah has been an elected Board Member of the European Society of International Law (ESIL) and since 2016 he has been the Chair of the ESIL Interest Group on International Environmental Law (elected for an additional term until 2024).
-He is also the Chair of the American Society of International Law (ASIL) Interest Group on International Environmental Law and the Vice-Chair of the American Society of International Law (ASIL) Interest Group on International Law and Technology.
+From 2018 to 2022, he served as an elected Board Member of the European Society of International Law (ESIL) and since 2016 he has been the Chair of the ESIL Interest Group on International Environmental Law (elected for an additional term until 2024).
+Professor Farah also served as the Vice-Chair (2019 – 2020) and Chair (2020 – 2023) of the American Society of International Law (ASIL) Interest Group on International Environmental Law; the Vice-Chair (2020 – 2021) and Chair (2021 – 2023) of the American Society of International Law (ASIL) Interest Group on International Law and Technology.
 From 2017 to 2020, he was Chair for the ASIL Interest Group on Intellectual Property Law.

-Since 2014, Professor Farah has been an Appointed Member of the International Law Association – ILA Committees on Sustainable Development and the Green Economy in International Trade Law and ILA Committee on Role of International Law in Sustainable Natural Resource Management for Development.
+From 2014 to 2022, Professor Farah was an Appointed Member of the International Law Association – ILA Committees on Sustainable Development and the Green Economy in International Trade Law and ILA Committee on Role of International Law in Sustainable Natural Resource Management for Development.

-Professor Farah has more than 50 peer-reviewed and US law review articles or book chapters, 9 books and 3 journal special issues published or forthcoming and he has presented his work to more than 120 international conferences and workshops.
+Professor Farah has more than 60 peer-reviewed and US law review articles or book chapters, 9 books and 6 journal special issues published or forthcoming and 20 additional peer-reviewed publications in Italian, French, Spanish and Chinese including a book published by the Law Press China.
+He has presented his work to more than 150 international conferences and workshops.

-Professor Farah’ work has appeared or is forthcoming, among others, in such journals as the Journal of International Economic Law (Oxford University Press), Journal of World Energy Law and Business (Oxford University Press), Journal of World Trade (Kluwer Law International), Legal Issues of Economic Integration (Kluwer Law International), European Energy and Environmental Law Review (Kluwer Law International), Oregon Law Review, Georgetown International Environmental law Review, Columbia Journal of Asian Law, Brooklyn Journal of International Law.
+Professor Farah’ work has appeared or is forthcoming, among others, in such journals as Arizona State Law Journal, Connecticut Law Review, UMKC Law Review, Oregon Law Review, University of Pittsburgh Law Review, West Virginia Law Review, Georgetown International Environmental law Review, Columbia Journal of Asian Law, Duke Environmental Law and Policy Forum, Brooklyn Journal of International Law, Journal of International Economic Law (Oxford University Press), Journal of World Energy Law and Business (Oxford University Press), Journal of World Trade (Kluwer Law International), Leiden Journal of International Law (Cambridge University Press), MDPI Sustainability, Journal of Cleaner Production (Elsevier), Asian Journal of WTO & International Health Law and Policy, Legal Issues of Economic Integration (Kluwer Law International), European Energy and Environmental Law Review (Kluwer Law International).

-Farah speaks, reads and writes: Italian (native), English (fluent), French (fluent) and Chinese (fair).
+He speaks, reads and writes: Italian (native), English (fluent), French (fluent), and Chinese (fair).